stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

 I'm gonna do my own honourable mention and then my proper question.
 My honourable mention is from Silene. [__BEN:__ Oh, fine then.]
-I believe it's pronounced Sílene or Siléne:
+I believe it's pronounced sih-len or sih-lon:

 >"To the closest dozen.
 How many murders has Trexel committed?"